falqlp/PokemonManager/README.md

 npm start
 `

-To launch backend (in a terminal in backend directory):
+To launch backend (in a terminal in backend/core directory):

 `
 npm install (only the first time to install dependencies) `

 `
-npm run dev
+npm run start
 `